Unity-Technologies/perception-synthdet-torchserve/README.md

 ### Starting TorchServe
 If the previous steps are completed, run `./launch.sh` from this directory and TorchServe will start.
 We recommend starting TorchServe in `tmux` since it fills its terminal with text output in the background.

+### Accessing TorchServe
+Submit a POST request to `/predictions/synthdet` with JPEG data of the requested image in the request body.
+If using `curl`, use the `-T` flag with the image as its value.

 ## Advanced Options
 ### Enabling HTTPS